keilaash/cli-wiki/cli-wiki/src/containers/README.md

 - Conceptual understanding of containers
 - Docker as a container platform
 - Container orchestration tools (e.g., Docker Swarm, Kubernetes)
-- Best practices for working with containerized applications
+- Best practices for working with containerised applications

 ## Docker